 Recently, Bryan also began volunteering at a meal distribution site in Colorado Springs.
 He likes the sense of connection he gets by being more deeply involved.
-And, he occasionally get to see one of his own meal bags, loaded with meals and ready to go out to a client.
+And, he occasionally gets to see one of his own meal bags, loaded with meals, and ready to go out to a client.

 See more of Bryan’s bag illustrations on Instagram »